jakeee51/NJIT-MSA-DISCORD-BOT/README.md

 # NJIT-MSA-DISCORD-BOT

-NJIT MSA's official Discord bot source code.
+The New Jersey Institute of Technology Muslim Student Association's official Discord bot source code.